mozilla/moz-console/README.md

 $ yarn add moz-console
 ```

-and use the `moz-console.root` component in your entrypoint javascript file:
+and use the `moz-console.Root` component in your entrypoint javascript file:

 ```javascript
 import React from 'react';